Rokyyz/unit-1CS/Project/project1.md

 * Maintainance and readability
 Because Python is so flexible with multiple functions and because it makes all of these possibilities to be coded in a simple manner with easy-to-understand, clean, and easy syntax software updates and maintenance are easy to manage and there is way lower risk for a bug to appear in the code.
 This assures that this software will be useful to Ms. Sato for a long time, will run without problems, and can be easily updated and further developed.

+* It is the most popular and widely used programming language and it is also among the fastest-growing programming languages in the tech industry [3].
+According to CodingNomads, 30% of developers wish to learn Python the most [4].
+As a result of the language's popularity, the program is easier for many developers to understand than languages like C or Javascript.
+This will benefit the digital ledger because it makes it simple for new programmers to understand and easily interact with the code and advance its development.
+There are also a wide range of libraries that are available in Python which can be easily accessed using a basic syntax [5].
+Further, Python is a very efficient language that does not require the programmer to compile their program before executing it.
+Due to the fact that programmers do not have to invoke a compiler and run the compiler that helps turn source files into compiled class files, they can just simply run a ".py" file [6].

 ## Success Criteria